Adam Yates beats twin Simon to win Tour first stage

 10. David Gaudu (Fra/Groupama-FDJ)

-General classification after stage two
+General classification after stage one

 3. Tadej Pogacar (Slo/UAE Team Emirates) +18secs